-F PFAS use area Timeline to develop Concern of alternative Criticality for manufacture timeline to implement from 15 to more than 20 years after invention. developed so this may not be technically possible for all applications or wave-lengths.
-Any substitution will likely have to be limited to certain applications only.
-40 nm node is impossible without PFAS CARs.
+PFAS use area Timeline to develop Concern of alternative Criticality for manufacture Surfactants CARs and BARCs: silicon-based surfactants developed for some applications; not suitable for all applications.
+Commercial replacement materials exist.
+For applications that do not have existing commercial replacements, invention is required.
+At high levels, silicon surfactants may cause etch defects.
+Replacement maybe possible in many applications, but there will be exceptions due to replacement capability/functionality.
+Rinses: non-PFAS aqueous surfactants - active area of research.
+Active area of research; time to prototype 1-2 years.
+Still need to demonstrate equivalent performance.
+Critical for advanced lithography.
+Total development time for surfactants up to 15 years after invention.
+PAGs in CARs and BARCs PFAS free alternatives do not show suitable performance.
+PFAS free PAG 5+ years of invention, estimated A PFAS free PAG of equivalent performance has never been Critical: currently most CARs for any node use PFAS.
+PAGS and all production of chips below ı PFAS use area Timeline to develop Concern of alternative Criticality for manufacture timeline to implement from 15 to more than 20 years after invention. or An like lim ap 40 nm node is impossible without PFAS CARs.
 See Table 4-4 for more information.
 Currently only possible to replace for 248nm resists or those exposed at larger wavelength.
 Replacement with shorter chain, lower molecular weight PFAS fails due to volatility and diffusivity.
-Substitution with lower chain PFAS: 10+ years to re- qualify and assess impact on subsequent process steps.
+Substitution with lower chain PFAS: 10+ years to requalify and assess impact on subsequent process steps.
 Substitution with lower chain PFAS: requires significant work to be undertaken and resources would have to be diverted from developments in innovation.
 Originally salts of PFOA or PFOS were used but replaced ~ 2004 with other PFAS that show lower bioavailability and bioaccumulation.
 New research needed.
 Refractive index of 1.3 -1.4 needed to be effective.
 For ease of use and defect control, it is advantageous to spin TARCs on using water as the solvent.
 Current implant processes use TARC as an effective way of reflectivity and defectivity control.
 Alternatives are more complex and require additional processing.
 TARCs Concepts for replacements exist but are unproven and need to offer suitable performance in terms of thickness, uniformity, coat quality, surface energy, edge bead, roughness, gap-fill, and aging at various temperatures.
 Timeline for invention 5+ years and development another 8+ years.
 Some concepts for PFAS-Free TARCs unavoidably lead to significant loss of wafer throughput, e.g., dyed TARCs 35 have a 20-30% wafer throughput loss.
 Silicon anti-reflective coating materials are under evaluation.
 Total development time from 11 to more than 13 years after